 If you have had your UK visa refused, you may still have options available to you, which may include appealing against the decision or re-applying for the UK visa.
-Don’t give up on a visa for the UK, because in most UK visa refusal cases applicants have the right to appeal against their decision.
+Don’t give up on a visa for the UK, because in most UK visa refusal cases, applicants have the right to appeal against their decision.
 Your visa refusal letter will explain in summary on what rights you may have.

 Following the changes implemented by the Immigration Act 2014, you may have limited right to appeal.
 If your application does not attract a right to appeal, then you may be able to complete an administrative review.
 Click here to read more information on how to challenge a visa refusal through an administrative review.

-You do, however, only have a small window of time to lodge an appeal, so it is important to act fast and seek advice as soon as possible, as this will allow you & your UK Immigration Lawyer to prepare for the appeal process.
-ICS Legal have trained and experienced UK Immigration Lawyers who have extensive experience lodging UK visas refusals and refusal appeals, giving you the best possible chance of success and entry to the UK.
-Setting out the grounds of appeal to the First Tier Tribunal is important, which forms part of your challenge against the Home Office decision and will be relied upon if the matter gets listed to the First Tier Tribunal.
+You do, however, only have a small window of time to lodge an appeal, so it is important to take legal advice as soon as possible, as this will allow you & your UK Immigration Lawyer to prepare for the appeal process.
+ICS Legal have trained and experienced UK Immigration Lawyers who have extensive experience in lodging against a UK visa refusals and refusal appeals, giving you the best possible chance of success and entry to the UK.
+Setting out the grounds of appeal to the First Tier Tribunal is important, which forms part of your challenge against the Home Office decision and will be relied upon if the matter goes before a First Tier Tribunal Judge.

 What should I do first if I receive a visa refusal?

-If your application is refused in the UK or outside the UK, you must be served a decision letter.
-This may have been sent through the post, e-mail or through an application centre.
+If your application is refused in the UK or outside the UK, you must be served a decision letter by the Home Office.
+Decisions are served through the post, e-mail or through an application centre.
 You must keep a note on the date of service.

 E-mail us a copy of the visa refusal letter to email@example.com.